McGill-DMaS/Kam1n0-Community/documentation/server/server.md

 ![](images/details.png)

  The background color of a specific function in the address bar indicates that Kam1n0 finds a clone in the repository belongs to a specific binary file.
-By licking `FILTERS` on the top, you can filter the function list by name or binary.
+By clicking `FILTERS` on the top, you can filter the function list by name or binary.
 The mapping between color and binary name can also be found in it.

 ![](images/filters.png)